 Action Plan

-"The Action Plan contains objectives, reflecting the overall strategy and specific tactical actions and supporting information for the next operational period.
+Contains objectives, reflecting the overall strategy and specific tactical actions and supporting information for the next operational period.
 The plan may be oral or written.
-When written, the Action Plan may have a number of attachments (evacuation plan, map, etc.)
+When written, the Action Plan may have several attachments (evacuation plan, map, etc.)

 Agency